 What is a CCUS hub?

-Most CCUS hubs will be based around industrial clusters, where emission sources are close together, as in Net Zero Teesside, Rotterdam or China Northwest.
-But some will be geographically scattered, collecting emissions sources by pipeline or ship, as in Northern Lights in Norway.
+Most CCUS hubs will be based around industrial clusters, where emission sources are close together, as in the East Coast Cluster or China’s Junggar Basin.
+But some will be geographically scattered, collecting emissions sources by pipeline or ship, as in Northern Lights in Norway and a series of planned hubs in the Asia-Pacific region.

 What are the pros and cons of a CCUS hub over a single project?